 I Felt I Was Mourning Alone

-During the week of shiva for my son Jacob, people were coming to our home saying ‘May G-d comfort you among the mourners of Zion and Jerusalem’.
+Understanding Child Loss is Impossible for a Parent Who Has Never Experienced It After I lost my son, during the week of shiva people were coming to our home saying ‘May G-d comfort you among the mourners of Zion and Jerusalem’.
 These are the traditional words of consolation said to Jewish mourners.
-But I would think ‘Thank G-d they never lost a child.
-They can only imagine what it … Continue reading I Felt I Was Mourning Alone
+But I would...
+Continue Reading →